zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

 ## Terminology

-The term "Null MX" is used for an MX record where the (mail) exchange is "." as defined in [RFC 7505] with the specific restrictions given in [section 3][RFC 7505#section-3] of that RFC.
+The term "Null MX" is used for an MX record where the preference is 0 and the (mail) exchange is "." as defined in [RFC 7505] with the specific restrictions given in [section 3][RFC 7505#section-3] of that RFC.

 The term "TLD" is used for "Top Level Domain", i.e. a zone whose name consists of a single label (ignoring the empty label after the final dot).